 Supporting the Mission

-As a law student, you will find yourself spending a considerable amount of time in the Libraries; and the level of resources, services and comfort the library provides should play a major factor in your choice of school.
+As a law student, you will find yourself spending a considerable amount of time in the Libraries; and the level of resources, services and comfort the library provides are a major factor in your choice of school.

-Statistics about volumes, titles and serials reflect the Western Michigan University Thomas M. Cooley Law Libraries' mission of making materials available to students and faculty in support of the curriculum, scholarship and research.
+Statistics about volumes, titles, and serials reflect the WMU-Cooley Law Libraries' mission of making materials available to students and faculty in support of the curriculum, scholarship and research.

 The libraries have over 755,000 titles.
 Title count is a true indicator of the quality of a library's collection.
 Core materials are available at each location and these are enhanced with many additional titles on legal topics to support the curriculum.

 Combined, the WMU-Cooley Libraries are the largest academic law library in the country.
 Comfortable and spacious surroundings are ideal for studying.

 Number of Seats

-Many students prefer the isolated study space that a carrel, as compared to open seating, provides.
-The Cooley libraries provide over 300 carrels to its students.
+Many students prefer more private study space than a table provides.
+The WMU-Cooley Libraries provide over 300 carrels to WMU-Cooley students.

 Hours of Operation

 We are regularly open a total of 124 hours a week and open more hours than any other Michigan law school.
 WMU-Cooley students have access to WMU-Cooley Library services and resources at all locations.
 Additionally, the libraries have extended hours during exams.
 See the hour's page for a calendar of specific changes.

-WMU-Cooley has a wealth of print and electronic resources and WMU-Cooley has a commitment to continued improvement of information resources.
+WMU-Cooley Law Libraries have a wealth of print and electronic resources, and a commitment to continued improvement of information resources.
 Students benefit by having an experienced staff and an abundance of resources available in which to learn and practice the law.

 CoolCat is the WMU-Cooley Law Libraries' Internet-based online catalog, providing author, title, keyword, and subject access to the library's collection.
 The catalog is available on the web at http://library.cooley.edu.
-Public terminals throughout the Libraries provide access to CoolCat and other electronic resources.
+Public terminals throughout the libraries provide access to CoolCat and other electronic resources.